EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/www.md

 ### www.rftpget

 Recursively retrieve the entire directory tree in an FTP site Package: www Description: A wrapper around the wget command designed to recursively retrieve the entire directory tree in an FTP site.
+See also: mwget.m, pwget.m, find_urls.m